wireapp/wire-server/docs/src/developer/reference/config-options.md

 Since release 5.6.0, wire-server can hash passwords with [argon2id](https://datatracker.ietf.org/doc/html/rfc9106) to be stored at rest.
-If you do not do anything, the deployment will still use use scrypt.
+If you do not do anything, the deployment will still use scrypt.

 The password hashing options are set for brig and galley: